mortreestone/SzuWei_String_Reverse/src/README.md

 ## Files and Repository
 * [main.cpp](./main.cpp) : Main Function of this project.
 * [expression1](./expression1) : Source for the first expression of the string reversal.
+* [expression2](./expression2) : Source for the second expression of the string reversal.
 * [CMakeLists.txt](./CMakeLists.txt): CMake file for building the project.